softwaremmm/summary_pipeline/speciation.md

 Two sources of information are used to inform the speciation decision: [Competitive Mapping](https://github.com/GlobalPathogenAnalysisService/competitivemapping_pipeline) and [mykrobe](https://github.com/GlobalPathogenAnalysisService/lineagecalling_pipeline).
 These each output a JSON file which is analysed by the code in this repository to determine species information.

-Competitive Mapping outputs a list of species, which can be ordered by "meandepth" (the mean number of reads mapped to an individual base in the reference genome) to give a "top hit" species.
+Competitive Mapping outputs a list of species, which is ordered by "meandepth" (the mean number of reads mapped to an individual base in the reference genome) to give a "top hit" species.
 However, Competitive Mapping does not provide information on lineage or subspecies.
 This information can in some cases be obtained from mykrobe, which reports subspecies, phylogenic group and lineage.

 If the mycobacteria pipeline reaches a point where an _M. tuberculosis_ genome is assembled (and thus variants are called, relatedness and AMR information generated), _M. tuberculosis_ is always the main species (with lineage information appended, as appropriate).